Ricardosgeral/relier/README.md

 If you see `*Check data..
 100%*`, then the code was uploaded successfully.
 8. Disconnect again the power supply to the screen, and remove the Micro SD card (it will not be necessary anymore).
-9. In next start up, the software with the code made by the Nextion Editor is running in the device, and the GUI is set in the touchscreen.
+9. In next start up, the software with the code made by the Nextion Editor is running in the device, and the GUI is set on the touchscreen.

 **Note:** Be careful when buying the *Nextion* screen.
 Confirm that you are not getting a *TJC* (for Chinese market), which looks identical.